UCA-Datalab/covid-npi/README.md

 [ERROR] File could not be opened as province: base sheet is missing
 ```

 The `base` sheet describes one **intervention (NPI)** per row.
-Interventions apply to a specific area of activity (such as "culture" or "mobility") and may affect all the region or only part of it, during a certain period of time.
+Interventions apply to a specific field of activity (such as "culture" or "mobility") and may affect all the region or only part of it, during a certain period of time.
 The `base` sheet should contain the following columns:

 - `ambito` can take the values "autonómico" when the intervention affects the whole autonomous community, "provincial" when it applies to a province (see `provincia`), or "subprovincial" when it only affects part of a province (see `porcentaje_afectado`).
 - `comunidad_autonoma` contains the name of the autonomous community.
 Must be the same in the whole file.